WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 **Reward Distribution**

-OGC tokens serve as the primary reward mechanism:
+OGCFinity serves as the primary reward mechanism:
 - **Prize Pools**: Token-based rewards for winners and participants
 - **Participation Rewards**: Tokens for submitting entries
 - **Voting Rewards**: Contribution points for active voting